mroam/chordlifter/README.md

 AUTHORS: Mike, with ideas from Cole, Sadie, Jia, Max, & Desi

-USER INSTRUCTIONS: Current focus is trying to get TextyText to be like LiveCode's string handling so we can ask for "word" I, or "item" J, or "line" K.
+USER INSTRUCTIONS: Current focus is trying to get [TextyText.java](https://github.com/mroam/chordlifter/blob/main/Texty-is-focus/TextyText.java) to be like
+LiveCode's string handling so we can ask for "word" I, or "item" J, or "line" K.